 In an area of the southwest USA that’s crammed with National Parks, Mesa Verde is the odd one out.
 Why?
-Because the environment being preserved here isn’t a natural one dating back millions of years, but a man-made one which only dates back a few hundred years.
-Located on a mesa – a high ‘table’ or plateau of land – this area was home to a group of Native American people called the Ancestral Puebloans.
-They moved here around 600 AD and set up pit houses and farms on top of the plateau.
-But within a few hundred years they’d moved down into the cliffs themselves, building houses and even whole villages into the solid sandstone rock faces.
+Because the environment that’s being preserved here isn’t a natural one which dates back millions of years.
+Instead it’s a man-made landscape that only dates back less than a thousand years.
+Mesa Verde National Park is located on a mesa – a high ‘table’ or plateau of land – which was home to a group of Native American people known as the Ancestral Puebloans.
+They moved into the area around 600 AD and set up pit houses and farms on top of the plateau.
+But within a few hundred years they’d moved down into the cliffs themselves, building houses and even whole villages carved into the solid sandstone rock faces.

 But first we had to get up there.
 The Mesa Verde plateau is around 8000 feet high, so from the main highway the road winds its way upwards and upwards for 20 miles, through switchback turns and past sheer drops.
-From the top there were spectacular views of four states – the park is near to the Four Corners area, where the states of Colorado, New Mexico, Utah and Arizona all meet at one spot.
+Once you reach the top you get a spectacular view of four states – the park is near to the Four Corners area, where the states of Colorado, New Mexico, Utah and Arizona all come together at one spot.

 The Mesa Verde site is split into sections, with the Chaplin Mesa area having the greatest concentration of archaeological sites.
-We took the Mesa Top Loop first, following a six-mile driving route that takes you through some of the early sites.
-They start off with primitive pit-houses then move on to more elaborate mud-brick adobe buildings.
-But the most impressive are the cliff houses.
+We took the Mesa Top Loop road first, following a six-mile driving route that takes you through some of the early Puebloan sites.
+The 12 sites and lookouts along the way start with primitive pit-houses then move on to more elaborate mud-brick adobe buildings.
+But most impressive are the cliff houses.

-Spruce Tree House was the equivalent of a block of flats when it was built in 1210, home to between 60 and 80 people all packed in close together.
-It’s hard to imagine that it was built so long ago, but the dry climate and the shelter given by the rocks above helped preserve it from damage by the elements over the years.
+Spruce Tree House was the equivalent of an Puebloan block of flats when it was built in 1210, and was home to between 60 and 80 people packed in tightly.
+It’s hard to imagine that it was built so long ago, but the dry climate and shelter from the rocks above has preserved it from damage by the elements over the years.

-After building a whole civilisation in Mesa Verde, around 1300 the Puebloans just upped and left.
-No one’s sure why, but it’s thought a combination of drought, deforestation and overhunting meant there was nothing left for them.
-The site was abandoned and lost for the next 700 years until cowboys looking for their lost cattle came across some of the cliff houses.
+The Puebloans lived in Mesa Verde until around 1300.
+But after building a whole civilisation there, they just upped and left one day.
+No one’s really sure why, but it’s thought that a mix of droughts, deforestation and overhunting meant there was nothing left there for them any more.
+The site was abandoned and lost for the next 700 years until cowboys looking for lost cattle came across some of the cliff houses.